jcastonguay/ansible-bootstrap-debian/bootstrap-debian/README.md

 Bootstrap Debian
 ================
-Installs packages required for Ansible on Debian/Ubuntu hosts.
+Installs the minimum requirements for using Ansible on Debian/Ubuntu hosts.

+The role installs the `python`, `python-apt` and `python-pycurl` packages if they were not already available.
+After the first run, this role will do nothing.

+Typical use case is for scripted setup of new hosts.

 Requirements
 ------------